 Chinese training centers are another popular place to work in China.
 These private for-profit centers typically work with students in the late afternoons, evenings, and on weekends.
 While this works for some people, keep in mind that if you work at a training center, you will probably not have a typical Monday-Friday schedule.

 At a training center, you'll most commonly be teaching basic oral English, however, there are also plenty of other jobs you might find.
 You can work as an SAT tutor, TOEFL teacher, college counselor, debate coach, public speaking coach, or anything else imaginable!
 While some of these jobs can be found at public schools, you'll typically find them at training centers.

 Training centers also cater to a wider audience than public schools.
 You may be working at a kindergarten teaching English to 4-year-olds, or you could be teaching business English to adults.
 The world is your oyster!

 Finally, training centers tend to have much smaller class sizes than public or private schools.
-Average class size at a training center is around 4-8 students per class.
+The average class size at a training center is around 4-8 students per class.
 However, depending on your job, you might even be meeting with students one-on-one!

-If you're a qualified teacher in your home country with two-years of teaching experience, international schools are definitely the best place for you.
-Here you can teach a subject in English: whether its math, science, business, history, or...
+If you're a qualified teacher in your home country with two years of teaching experience, international schools are definitely the best place for you.
+Here you can teach any subject in English: whether it's math, science, business, history, or...
 English!

 These schools typically cater to the children of international residents, or Chinese students intent on going overseas for high school or college.